phoeniX-Digital-Design/phoeniX/README.md

 - A. Delavari, F. Ghoreishy, H. S. Shahhoseini and S. Mirzakuchaki (2023), “phoeniX: A RISC-V Platform for Approximate Computing Technical Specifications,” [Online].
 Available: http://www.iust.ac.ir/content/76158/phoeniX-POINTS--A-RISC-V-Platform-for-Approximate-Computing

+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

 - Designed By: [Arvin Delavari](https://github.com/ArvinDelavari) and [Faraz Ghoreishy](https://github.com/FarazGhoreishy)
 - Contact us: arvin_delavari@elec.iust.ac.ir - faraz_ghoreishy@elec.iust.ac.ir